stellashen/cross-off/README.md

 CrossOff is a full-stack web application that helps users create to-do lists and manage their tasks, inspired by TickTick.

-This is the 1st version.
-Updates will come out in the future.
+This is the 2nd version.
+More updates will come out in the future.

-Update May 13, 2018:
-- highlight the current list/task

 Tech Stack:
 - backend: Ruby on Rails, PostgreSQL